Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

-We now turn to the critical localization behaviour.
-As shown on Fig.~\ref{fig:IPReqLatt}(a), a finite ME appears only for a potential amplitude $V$ larger than some critical value $\Vc$, see also Ref.~\cite{biddle2009}.
-On Fig.~\ref{fig:critical}(a), we plot the IPR of the ground state ($\IPR_0$) versus $V$.
-The transition from the extended phase (vanishingly small IPR) to the localized phase (finite IPR) gets sharper when the system size increases, and becomes critical in the thermodynamic limit (see darker solid blue lines in the main figure and the inset).
+We now turn to the critical localization behavior.
+As shown in Fig.~\ref{fig:IPReqLatt}(a), a finite ME appears only for a potential amplitude $V$ larger than some critical value $\Vc$, see also Ref.~\cite{biddle2009}.
+In Fig.~\ref{fig:critical}(a), we plot the IPR of the ground state ($\IPR_0$) versus $V$.
+The transition from the extended phase (vanishingly small IPR) to the localized phase (finite IPR) gets sharper when the system size increases and becomes critical in the thermodynamic limit (see darker solid blue lines in the main figure and the inset).
 Since the IPR scales as $\IPR_0 \sim 1/L$ in the extended phase and as $\IPR_0 \sim 1$ in the localized phase, the critical amplitude can be found with a high precision as the fixed point of $\IPR_0\times\sqrt{La}$ when increasing the system size $L$.
 It yields~\cite{note:SupplMat}

 Furthermore, this accurate value of $\Vc$ allows us to determine the critical exponent of the transition.
-Plotting $\IPR_0$ versus $V-\Vc$ in log-log scale, we find a clear linear behaviour for sufficiently large systems, consistently with the power-law scaling $\IPR_0 \sim (V-V_c)^{\nu}$, see Fig.~\ref{fig:critical}(b).
+Plotting $\IPR_0$ versus $V-\Vc$ in log-log scale, we find a clear linear behavior for sufficiently large systems, consistent with the power-law scaling $\IPR_0 \sim (V-V_c)^{\nu}$: see Fig.~\ref{fig:critical}(b).
 Fitting the slope, we find the critical exponent $\nu \simeq 0.327 \pm 0.007$.
-Note that for $V \gg \Vc$, $\Er$, the behaviour of the IPR changes and we find the scaling $\IPR_0 \sim V^{\nu^\prime}$ with $\nu^\prime \simeq 0.258\pm0.005$.
+Note that for $V \gg \Vc$, $\Er$, the behavior of the IPR changes.
+The ground state is no longer at criticality and we find the scaling $\IPR_0 \sim V^{\nu^\prime}$ with $\nu^\prime \simeq 0.258\pm0.005$.
 This is consistent with the exponent $1/4$ expected in the tight-binding limit~\cite{note:SupplMat}.

 \lettersection{Other quasi-periodic lattices and universality}